J&K payroll

 Pay Period Amount Due to HMRC for Period

 This means going through your bank statements and finding every payment to HMRC.
-Note how you paid it: online, cheque, debit card etc. Note down the date that the money left your account, as well as the amount paid.
+Note how you paid it: online, cheque, debit card etc. Note down the date that the money left your account and the amount paid.

 The total of all your payments should be the same as the Year Total on the P32.